rubocode/frontier.nvim/doc/design/strategy.md

 to define fixed interface definitions that are checked by the language itself statically.

+I started by creating a handful of folders and less than a dozen files inside each folder.
 Let's see where we get!